 - Look at trends and tendencies over time.

-To do this, we used Python’s Pandas framework on a Jupyter Notebook for Data analysis and processing, and the Seaborn Framework for visuals.
+To do this, we used Python’s Pandas framework on a Jupyter Notebook for Statistical Analysis and Data Processing, and the Seaborn Framework for visualiation.

 However, we did look into the data about which sport each athlete practiced.

 This time, we will focus on the Sport column of the Dataset, and glean some insights about it through statistical data analysis.

 A few questions I can think of are: